-Tet – Vietnamese Lunar New Year – Year of Dragon
+Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 Tet is the most important festival and celebration of the Vietnamese people.
-It's the shortened version of the name Tet Nguyen Dan which in translation means “the first morning of the first day of the New Year”.
-Though it is so much more than just a one day celebration.
-It lasts for almost two weeks and you can think of it as Christmas, New Years, Birthdays and other holidays bunched up into one big celebration.
-Everyone also celebrates their birthday on this day, so don’t be surprised if someone wishes you a happy birthday!
+It's the shortened version of the name Tet Nguyen Dan, which means “the first morning of the first day of the New Year”.
+However, it is so much more than just a one-day celebration!

 Table of Contents